-First: Don't Rush to Buy Your Own Textbook
+A Quick Note: Don't Rush to Buy Your Own APUSH Textbook

-I also highly recommend getting an APUSH prep book in the early spring to help you study – the prep book will review everything on the APUSH test but with less detail than a textbook, which will help you remember the most crucial facts, dates, people, and movements.
-The prep books will also help you prepare for the time periods and themes that appear on the APUSH test.
+We do, however, highly recommend getting an AP US History prep book in the early spring to help you study.
+This book will review everything on the test but with less detail than a textbook, which will help you remember the most crucial facts, dates, people, and movements.
+Your review book will also help you prepare for the time periods and themes that appear on the US History test.

-That said, if you're self-studying for the test, or your class doesn't use a textbook and you want one, or you're an instructor, these are some great AP US History textbooks you can consider.
+That said, if you're self-studying for the APUSH test, your class doesn't use a textbook and you want one, or you're an instructor, here are some great AP US History textbooks to consider.

-It reads like a novel!
-A more straightforward textbook introduction of Columbus (from Making America ) reads like this:
+By contrast, a more straightforward textbook introduction of Columbus (from Making America ) reads like this:

-So even though The American Pageant certainly comes off as a bit flowery, it reads more smoothly and memorably than the more straightforward textbook version.
-But beyond the language, Pageant has all of the facts, and helps you make connections between different periods in US history.
+Even though The American Pageant certainly comes off a bit flowery, it reads more smoothly and memorably than does the more straightforward textbook version.
+But beyond the language, Pageant has all the facts and helps you make connections between different periods in US history.

 The connection-making is really useful for the APUSH test.
-The essays will ask you to make connections between time periods and trends, so just knowing the basic facts of what happened when won't help you.
+The essay prompts will ask you to make connections between time periods and trends, so just knowing the basic facts of what happened and when won't help you.
 The American Pageant will prepare you by explaining and analyzing those connections and trends throughout the book.
-(If you want a quick, straigthforward overview of the events, by the way, you can get it from a APUSH prep book later in the year.)
+(If you want a quick, straightforward overview of the events, by the way, you can get it from an APUSH prep book later in the year.)

 In short, this is a solid pick for any student or if you're a teacher trying to decide which textbook to use for your class.